calnix/stakingPro/README.md

 - For a vault to be eligible for token rewards, it must have staked MOCA
 - For a vault to be eligible for stake power rewards, it must have staked Realm points.

 Rewards Calculations:
 - Token rewards are calculated based on staked MOCA, accounting for NFT boosting effect
 - Staking power rewards are calculated based on staked RP, accounting for NFT boosting effect

+Fee structure:
-However, there is a single fee structure that is applied to both token and staking power emissions.
+There is a single fee structure that is applied to both token and staking power emissions.
 - Therefore, RP stakers would also be eligible for token rewards; although their RP contribution does not have weight upon token rewards calculation.
 - Vice versa, this applies to MOCA token stakers as well.